lk-geimfari/mimesis/docs/factory_plugin.rst

-Now, use the ``MimesisField`` class to define how fake data is generated:
+Now, use the ``FactoryField`` class to define how fake data is generated:

 .. code-block:: python

     import factory
-    from mimesis.plugins.factory import MimesisField
+    from mimesis.plugins.factory import FactoryField

     from account import Account